Whaling activist freed after Denmark rejects Japan extradition

-Anti-whaling activist Paul Watson was on Tuesday released from detention in Greenland, after Denmark decided to refuse a Japanese extradition request over a 2010 clash with whalers.
+Anti-whaling activist Paul Watson was on Tuesday released from detention after Denmark decided to refuse a Japanese extradition request over a 2010 clash with whalers.

-Watson has been held since July when his ship docked in Nuuk — the capital of the Danish autonomous territory — on a 2012 Japanese warrant, which accuses him of causing damage to a whaling ship and injuring a whaler.
+Watson has been held in Greenland since July on a 2012 Japanese warrant, which accuses him of causing damage to a whaling ship and injuring a whaler.

-Greenland police said in a statement that following the Ministry of Justice's decision in the case of extradition for Paul Watson, the 74-year-old was released at 08:46 am local time.
+"It's been five months and this is the first day of freedom, so I'm feeling great," Watson said in a video call shortly after his release from the Danish autonomous territory.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.